PengKevinZheng/Junit/README.md

 @RunWith

-@RunWith(Suite.class)  JUnit will invoke the class it references to run the tests in that class instead of the runner built into JUnit
+1. @RunWith(Suite.class)  JUnit will invoke the class it references to run the tests in that class instead of the runner built into JUnit
-@SuiteClasses({Task1.class,Task2.class,Task3.class})   all the tasks are as array Suite is used to do the test classes together.
+2. @SuiteClasses({Task1.class,Task2.class,Task3.class})   all the tasks are as array Suite is used to do the test classes together.

+@Parameters

+1. convert the default runner into @RunWith(Parameterized.class)
+2. declare fields to store expected value and the test value.
+3. declare a public static method whose return type is collection, with annotation @Parameters
+4. declare a public constructor with all the parameters.